-The popularity of reed diffusers has sky-rocketed in recent years.
+The popularity of Christmas scent diffusers has sky-rocketed in recent years.
 Reed diffusers, on average, last longer than candles.
 They also offer more control over the intensity of your home fragrance – simply add or remove some of the reeds.
 They're an ideal Christmas gift for those who like to have their home fragranced constantly, which isn't possible with a candle.
 And with so many coming in lovely, luxurious packaging, reed diffusers can make quite a statement in the home.
 Follow our guide to this festive season's best diffusers, from classic Christmas scents to more unusual options.

 - Prefer a Christmas candle?
 Don't miss our best buy selection

 1. Go for a fresh rose and cassis blend

 Floral fragrances can be a little jarring in winter, but there is a way to incorporate a floral-based fragrance into your Christmas set up: choose one that has cassis or berry notes, like Dyptique's genius Baies.
 The result is fresh and a little tart, and perfect for crisp, chilly days.

 Our favourite is the strikingly packaged Flower Lady reed diffuser by Chase and Wonder.
 With notes of rose petals, cassis, and galbanum (that sharp 'green' note that prevents everything from becoming overly sweet), it is well balanced and certain to please.

 More amber reed diffusers:

 2. Indulge in a plummy-fruity delight

 There is something infinitely uplifting about the smell of sweet, slightly boozy plums, and fruity scents are a great Christmas scent alternative for those who don't like spices/amber.